LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/authMethods/webAuthn.md

 ## Registering a Credential

 Registration is similar to creating a new account.
 During the registration process, the user is prompted to create a new public key credential.
-The public key credential is then sent to the server, which verifies the credential and mints a new PKP for the user.
+The public key credential is stored in the smart contract as the new PKP is minted for the user.

 ```javascript
 // Set up LitAuthClient